-Dr. Karen Dannemiller
+Dr. Karen C. Dannemiller

-In addition to a fundamental background in engineering and quantitative sciences, my skill set in microbiology includes phylogenetics, metagenomics, proteomics, and transcriptomics and allows for exploration of microbial communities and biological processes.
+In addition to a fundamental background in engineering and quantitative sciences, my skill set in microbiology includes phylogenetics, metagenomics, and transcriptomics and allows for exploration of microbial communities and biological processes.
 I have extensive experience with next-generation DNA sequencing of fungi and bacteria and using this data I have also addressed relevant challenges bioinformatics, including software development, and in statistics, to demonstrate complex associations with human health outcomes.

 Follow me on Twitter.

-I am very excited to join Dr. Dannemiller in researching the associations between asthma severity and microbial exposures in adult female bedrooms.
+My current work includes studying associations between asthma severity and microbial exposures in adult female bedrooms.
 Using qPCR and DNA sequencing, the fungal, bacterial and viral communities in bedroom dust will be quantified and identified.
 Statistical analysis will reveal any associations between exposure and sleep disruption.
 I am also helping to characterize the differences between dPCR and qPCR and the efficiencies associated with indoor dust collection and analysis methods.

 I am a graduate of The Ohio State University with a B.S. in Biology and a minor in Global Public Health.
 I am currently getting my masters in Public Health.
 I work under Dr. Karen Dannemiller, characterizing the accuracy and precision of digital and quantitative PCR utilities, as well as the efficiency in obtaining quantifiable levels of DNA from environmental samples.